 Our pick of the best men's snowboard jackets and snowboard jackets for women available on the market this year.

-Plus, of course, a decent snowboard jacket needs to be stylish, because as legendary snowboarder JP Walker once explained: "when you look good, you feel good. and when you feel good, you ride good".
+What's important when buying a snowboard jacket?
+Well, you need something that will keep you warm and help you stay dry in cold, harsh environments.
+But a decent snowboard jacket also needs to be stylish, because as the legendary rider JP Walker once explained: "when you look good, you feel good.
+And when you feel good, you ride good".

 Here, SNOW's gear experts have compiled a list of what we believe to be the best men's and women's snowboard jackets on the market this winter.
 We've selected a mixture, from high-end Gore-Tex jackets designed for the backcountry and splitboarding, to pullover style jackets built for the snow park.
 The prices range widely, reflecting each jackets' features and fabric.

 At the bottom, you'll find a guide to what to look for in a snowboard jacket, which also explains some of the jargon.
-Happy browsing!
+If you're looking for men's jackets specifically, you could also check out our more extensive list of men's ski and snowboard jackets, which has some other great options.
+If you're searching for women's jackets, check out the equivalent round-up by our reviews team

 Founded in 1977, Burton is the biggest name in snowboarding, and this, from their high-end AK collection, is one of their absolute, top of the range models.
 It's built for spending long days in the backcountry, and it's packed with features that will keep you warm and dry, whether you're hiking, heli-skiing, splitboarding, or simply bombing lines off the lifts.

 The outer fabric is Gore-Tex, which comes with a waterproof guarantee (and an effective water column of 30,000mm) and is highly breathable.
 It's also BlueSign approved, meaning it meets stringent sustainability standards.
-SNOW has been riding in this jacket for around a month now, testing it thoroughly by taking it out splitboarding and resort riding in a range of different temperatures and conditions.
-We've never once felt sweaty or wet, even when skinning up in blazing sunshine.
+SNOW has been riding in this jacket for a couple of seasons now, testing it thoroughly by taking it out splitboarding and resort riding in a range of different temperatures and conditions—and it's handled everything, even splitboarding up in blazing sunshine—with aplomb.

-The North Face Summit Series Verbier Futurelight Men's Snowboard Jacket, £585
+The North Face Summit Series Verbier Gore-Tex Men's Snowboard Jacket

-The price tag might make some people wince, but if you've got the dough and you're after a jacket that will last for years, no matter what you throw at it, The North Face's Verbier is worth the investment.
-You can camp out in the backcountry and splitboard up some of the biggest lines in Alaska wearing this—just ask Victor de le Rue, who does exactly that in his crazy new film Free Rider.
+The price tag might make some people wince, but if you've got the dough and you're after outerwear that will last for years, no matter what you throw at it, The North Face's Verbier jacket is worth the investment.
+You can camp out in the backcountry and splitboard up some of the biggest lines in Alaska wearing this—as The North Face pro Victor de le Rue proves in his latest snowboard films.

 Patagonia are probably the most environmentally friendly clothing brand on the planet.
-In a dramatic move last year, their founder announced that he would give up control of the company [https://www.active-traveller.com/news/patagonias-owner-has-given-away-his-billion-pound-company-to-fight-climate-change] and ensure that all future profits were ploughed into fighting the climate crisis.
+In a dramatic move two years ago, their founder announced that he would give up control of the company and ensure that all future profits were ploughed into fighting the climate crisis.
 If sustainability is big on your check list of selling points, Patagonia kit should be top of your list.

 Despite being a diminutive 5'3", US halfpipe rider Chloe Kim stands head and shoulders above the rest of the field in her chosen discipline.
 She won her first Olympic gold medal at just 16, added a second in Beijing last year, and regularly cleans up at every contest she enters.
 This is the jacket she's currently rocking on her path to global domination.